What are vascular Injuries?

 The consequences of both are disastrous.
-Massive bleeding is life threatening and can kill the patient if left unrecognised.
-If there is no bleeding and the limb becomes ischemic it can lead to limb loss, stroke, gangrene bowel and multiple organ failure leading to the death of the patient.
+Massive bleeding is life-threatening and can kill the patient if left unrecognized.
+If there is no bleeding and the limb becomes ischemic, it can lead to limb loss, stroke, gangrene bowel and multiple organ failure leading to the death of the patient.

 How common are they?

 The incidence of Vascular Trauma injury is on the increase due to fast cars (picture 1) and motorcycles, increase in violence all over the world leading to penetrating injuries in the form of gun-shot and knife wounds.